Folsom Prison Blues - guitar chords and comments

-In 1956, Cash walked into the Sun Studio, Memphis and told "I've got a new song here, but I borrowed a few lines".
-They didn't mind, and even put his name solely on the label.
+In 1956, Cash walked into the Sun Studio, Memphis and told them «I've got a new song here, but I borrowed a few lines».
+They didn't mind, and put his name solely on the label.
 Actually nobody minded, until 13 years later, when the song became a world wide hit after successful "At Folsom Prison" performance.

 This is a typical "boom-chicka-boom" song.
 The story behind the "boom-chicka-boom" style I've summed up HERE.